emilija-smitaite/the-mythology-quiz/README.md

   #### **Typography**
   - All the elements use Bootstrap native font stack which adapts to the device.
 These fonts are familiar to the user, professional and clean looking, a good match to this project where style focus is on the background image.
   #### **Imagery**
   - Large, background hero image is in line with the theme of the quiz.
-Both background image and home icon represent antiquity legends and they have an elegant feel to it.
+Both background image and home icon represent antiquity legends and they have an elegant feel to them.
 I have downloaded background image form [ImgBin](https://imgbin.com/png/RBf9Q0JR/medusa-greek-mythology-png), home icon from [Hiclipart](https://imgbin.com/png/RBf9Q0JR/medusa-greek-mythology-png).

 ## Wireframes
 - Mobile Home page and iPad Game page <br>